curra-web3/docs/src/obsidian/security/protocol.md

     }
 }
 ```
-The first thing you can notice is that <a href="https://github.com/curra-web3/contracts/blob/main/src/WhitelistedAddressRule.sol" target="_blank">WhitelistedAddressRule.sol</a> extends the [RuleBase.sol](https://github.com/curra-web3/contracts/blob/main/src/RuleBase.sol) contract, which is required for all rules to extend and implement virtual methods.
+The first thing you can notice is that WhitelistedAddressRule.sol extends the RuleBase.sol contract, which is required for all rules to extend and implement virtual methods.